discdiver/pachy-vid/example.md

 [Pachyderm Examples](http://docs.pachyderm.io/en/stable/examples/README.html)
 [Pachyderm Fundamentals](http://docs.pachyderm.io/en/stable/fundamentals/getting_data_into_pachyderm.html)

 We're hear to help you every step of the way.
 Please submit any issues or questions you come across on GitHub, Slack, or email at support@pachyderm.io!
-LINKS